yiisoft/docs/013-code-review.md

 - Run tests and/or application using code from the pull request.
 Are these OK?
 - Read all lines of code in the pull request.
 - Could it be done simpler?
+- Are there security issues?
+- Are there performance issues?
 - When leaving comments be polite.
 - Avoid code formatting comments.